-- 2. The applicant documents the existence of at least one of the following conditions: - a.
+2. The applicant documents the existence of at least one of the following conditions:

+- a.
 Absence of services by a hospice certified for Medicaid and Medicare, and evidence that the applicant will provide Medicaid- and Medicare-certified hospice services in the area; or - b.
-Absence of services by a hospice that serves patients regardless of the patient's ability to pay, and evidence that the applicant will provide services for patients regardless of ability to pay. - 3.
-No application to establish a residential hospice facility shall be consistent with this Plan.
+Absence of services by a hospice that serves patients regardless of the patient's ability to pay, and evidence that the applicant will provide services for patients regardless of ability to pay.